 Note

-Modify a backup strategy
+Modify the backup strategy

 Log in to the OceanBase Cloud console.